Relationship Between Meaningful Use and Patients

 You'll find that there are many benefits to healthcare automation.
 First of all, you'll see a decrease in your practice's administrative costs when you automate some of the functions of your practice that are currently being handled by your staff.
 A great deal of the work your receptionist does each day can be automated, which will free him or her up to do other things within your practice, if needed.
 You might even be able to eliminate that position all together.

-Another benefit of increase patient engagement is the fact that it will help to overcome the significant amount of skepticism of EMR that many patients as well as healthcare professionals have expressed.
+Another benefit of increasing patient engagement is the fact that it will help to overcome the significant amount of skepticism of EMR that many patients as well as healthcare professionals have expressed.
 Patients who have access to their medical records and other healthcare information will be more informed about their care in general, allowing for a better understanding of EMR and increased satisfaction with their healthcare experience.

 The Challenges of Healthcare Automation